Childhood schizophrenia: Diagnosis

-Age of first episode of psychosis

-Childhood schizophrenia manifests before the age of 13 and is also known as very early-onset schizophrenia.
-Onset before the age of 18 is known as early-onset schizophrenia, and is rare; very early-onset is even rarer with a frequency of 1 in 40,000.

 Differential diagnosis

 The onset of childhood schizophrenia usually follows a period of normal, or near normal, development.
 Strange interests, unusual beliefs, and social impairment can be prodromal symptoms of childhood schizophrenia, but can also be signs of autism spectrum disorder.
 Hallucinations and delusions are typical for schizophrenia, but not features of autism spectrum disorder.
 In children hallucinations must be separated from typical childhood fantasies.
 Since childhood disintegrative disorder (CDD) has a very similar set of symptoms and high comorbidity it can be misdiagnosed as childhood schizophrenia, which can lead to prescribing ineffective medications.

 Childhood schizophrenia can be difficult to diagnosis simply because of how many disorders mimic the symptoms of CS.
 Though it can be difficult, that is why it is important to examine the whole mental state of the child at that time.
 Accurate and timely diagnosis is crucial, as misdiagnosis can adversely affect long-term treatment outcomes and prognosis.
 Individuals who experience disorders such as major depressive disorder, schizoaffective disorder, schizophreniform disorder, brief psychotic disorder, delusional disorder and schizotypal personality disorder have all been known to exhibit similar symptoms to children who have been diagnosed with CS.

 The three most common disorders that are difficult to distinguish are bipolar disorder (BD), autism spectrum disorder (ASD), and attention deficit hyperactive disorder (ADHD).
 BD, ASD, and ADHD overlap with symptom patterns in CS but a few distinguishing factors helps differentiate the disorders.
 Understanding these differences is crucial to diagnosing the child.

 Individuals with bipolar disorder and childhood schizophrenia can both present psychotic symptoms such as hallucinations, delusions, and disorganized behaviors.
 A distinguishing feature in childhood schizophrenia, the hallucination, aren't taking place during a 'depressive or manic' episode as it would for an individual diagnosed with bipolar disorder.
-An individual with bipolar disorder has both low and high moods while one with CS, exhibits elements of depression.
+An individual with bipolar disorder has both low and high moods while one with CS exhibits elements of depression.

 Autism spectrum disorder share many features that are present in CS such as disorganized speech, social deficits, and extremely bizarre and repetitive behaviors.
 A hallmark of CS and distinguishing factor is when hallucinations last longer than one month.
 Should this occur, further examinations are necessary to determine if the child has ASD or CS.

 Unlike the previous two disorders, ADHD and CS have fewer commonalities.
 Both individuals who have been diagnosed with CS and ADHD may appear to exhibit a poor attention span and disorganization.
 "Psychotic episodes are absent in ADHD, a distinct difference from CS".

 It is important to understand that children diagnosed with childhood schizophrenia have higher rates of comorbidity, so exploring all resources is necessary to properly diagnose the child.